-At the end of the current financial period, there were four restructured loans on the Safety Net Scheme with amounts past due totalling \$2,137 (2016: \$12,716) with a total loan amount of \$644,530 (2016: \$868,766).
+At the end of the current financial period, there were nil loans on the Safety Net Scheme (2017: four restructured loans with amounts past due totalling \$2,137, with a total loan amount of \$644,530).
 This scheme is offered to clients who require assistance because of changes in their financial situation.
 In most cases, assistance is granted for short terms of up to six months.